SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 Required for synchronous loading of JavaScript resources.

-Required at least if using:
+Most likely required for deprecated APIs, especially for programming model APIs, like old factories in the `sap.ui` namespace.
+Required at least for parts of the following libraries:

 -   `sap.apf`
 -   `sap.collaboration`